-Diapers, baby wipes, diaper rash ointment, and trash bags to dispose of the diapersExtra clothesFeeding supplies (eg, bottles, nipples, formula, bibs)—If you give your baby formula, follow the product’s instructions about how to safely store it.PacifiersAge-appropriate toys—rattles, plastic ringsAny medications that your baby needs
+Diapers, baby wipes, diaper rash ointment, and trash bags to dispose of the diapersExtra clothesFeeding supplies, such as bottles, nipples, formula, and bibs—If you give your baby formula, follow the product’s instructions about how to safely store it.PacifiersAge-appropriate toys—rattles, plastic ringsAny medications that your baby needs

 Oral rehydration solution (ORS)—If your baby has